demstar16/demstar16/README.md

 **`Software Engineer/Computer Science Student & Content Creator`**

 <!-- Bio -->
-I am a 21 year old Software Engineering and Computer Science Student learning the wonders of computers and loving every seg fault along the way.
+I am a 21 year old graduate of UWA.
+I majored in Software Engineering and Computer Science Student, and learnt the wonders of computers.
 I am loving the community and diving into projects with people to develop my skills.
-I create content over on youtube and also stream on twitch if you are interested in watching.
+I am currently into game development and full stack web development.
+Particularly getting my hands dirty with Django and LOVE2D.

 <!-- Development Tool and Language Icons -->
 ### ⚒️ Languages and Tools